hepapi/knowledge-hub/docs/k8s-storage/nfs-install.md

 - 1 Master Node
 - 1 Worker Node (NFS)
 ---
-First of all, we save the ip address of our NFS server in the `/etc/hosts` file on all our nodes.
+First of all, we save the ip address of our NFS server in the `/etc/hosts` file on all our nodes.(`master - nfs`)

 ```yaml
 /etc/hosts